 Start with low-effort wins.
 If you supply other businesses, request a supplier listing on their sites.
 If you have been featured in any publication, confirm the link is live and includes your domain rather than just a brand mention.
 Reach out to bloggers who review products in your category and offer samples for honest reviews.

 Digital PR campaigns, even simple ones, can generate high-authority links.
 A well-packaged data study or survey relevant to your category often earns coverage from industry publications.
-This kind of link moves rankings more than dozens of low-quality mentions.
+This kind of link moves rankings more than many low-quality mentions.

 Measuring What Actually Matters

-Most Shopify SEO efforts fail at measurement.
-Store owners either ignore data entirely or track vanity metrics like total page views that do not connect to revenue.
-A functional measurement setup focuses on three things: organic sessions to commercial pages, keyword rankings for your priority terms, and revenue attributable to organic search.
+Many Shopify SEO efforts fail at measurement.
+Store owners either ignore data entirely or track vanity metrics that do not connect to outcomes.
+A functional measurement setup focuses on a few things: organic visits to commercial pages, keyword rankings for your priority terms, and orders attributable to organic search.

-Set up Google Search Console and Google Analytics 4 on day one.
+Set up Google Search Console and an analytics tool early.
 Search Console shows which queries drive impressions and clicks, which is the clearest view of what is actually working.
-GA4 connects sessions to purchases, which tells you whether traffic is converting.
+Analytics connects visits to purchases, which tells you whether traffic is converting.

-Spend one hour per month reviewing SEO performance.
-Check Search Console for new queries generating impressions, identify pages where position is between 8 and 20 (these are the easiest to push into the top 5), and review which blog posts drive the most sessions to product pages.
+Spend a short, regular session reviewing SEO performance.
+Check Search Console for new queries generating impressions, identify pages sitting just outside the top results (these are the easiest to push up), and review which blog posts drive the most visits to product pages.
 This habit alone separates stores that grow organic traffic from those that plateau.

 A Shopify SEO Checklist You Can Actually Follow